viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 This circuit on Cora Z7 is basically the same as the one discussed in the Application Guidelines chapter [External Analog Inputs](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) of UG480.
 The AAF contains a 1 nF capacitor, which is orders of magnitude larger capacitance than the 3 pF sampling capacitor inside the XADC.
 Therefore, we can ignore the XADC sampling capacitor when determining the acquisition time.

-We need to determine the so-called settling time of the AAF circuit, which is the needed acquisition time for the XADC.
+We need to determine the AAF circuit's settling time, which is the acquisition time needed for the XADC.

-We can use a slightly modified [Equation 6-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/8erAzNpWEDQ8zWWH_EdtFg?section=XREF_11532_Equation2_5) from [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) to adapt it to the impedances of Cora Z7 analog input:
+We can use a slightly modified [Equation 6-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/8erAzNpWEDQ8zWWH_EdtFg?section=XREF_11532_Equation2_5) from [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) to adapt it to the resistances of Cora Z7 analog input:

 ```math
 t_{settling} = \ln(2^{12+1}) \times ( {{2320 \times 1000} \over {2300 + 1000 }} + 140 + 845) \times 1 \times 10^{-9} = 15.17 \mskip3mu \mu s